ajLapid718/TTP-PIS-Summer-2020-Assignment-0-Fundamentals-Of-JavaScript/16-productOfAnyAmountOfNumbers/productOfAnyAmountOfNumbers.md

 # 16-productOfAnyAmountOfNumbers

 For this exercise (`productOfAnyAmountOfNumbers.js`), you are tasked to write out solution code for a function titled `productOfAnyAmountOfNumbers(...args)`.
 This function is capable of accepting and will take in any amount of arguments.
+Each argument passed into this function will be of the `number` data type.
 The business logic you provide should allow for calculating the product of any and all numbers passed into the function.

 Please review `rest parameters` in order to better understand the "..." preceding the `args` parameter, which allows us to represent an indefinite number of arguments as an array.
 Alternatively and optionally, reviewing the `arguments` keyword, which gives us access to the arguments passed into a function, might also provide another perspective.